 Lands’ End needed to upgrade its legacy CA Workload Automation ESP scheduler to comply with a company-wide strategic decision to migrate all enterprise applications off the z/OS Mainframe environment.

-The Lands’ End scheduling team volunteered to be the first in the company to modernize.
+The Lands’ End scheduling team volunteered to be the first in the company to tackle the mainframe modernization initiative.
 First, they collected, reviewed and ranked a robust list of system requirements.
 Then, they sent a request for proposal (RFP) to five vendors, including Stonebranch.